2024-foss4g-europe/2024-foss4g-europe.github.io/content/about.md

 ---

 ## About FOSS4G Europe 2024
-The Free and Open Source for Geospatial Europe (FOSS4GE) conference is the European branch event of the Open Source Geospatial Foundation (OSGeo) annual conference.
+The Free and Open Source Software for Geospatial Europe (FOSS4GE) conference is the European branch event of the Open Source Geospatial Foundation (OSGeo) annual conference.